- Home

 3. Tub, tile, and grout cleaner

-For the bathroom, products need to be tough enough to remove soap scum left behind on tiles and bathtubs.
+For the bathroom, products need to be tough enough to remove soap scum from tiles and bathtubs.

 This intense natural tub, tile, and grout cleaner recipe will leave your bathroom gleaming.

-Apply the paste onto a damp, non-scratch sponge and give your bathroom tub, tiles, and grout a good scrub before allowing it to sit for 10 minutes.
+Apply the paste to a damp, non-scratch sponge and give your bathroom tub, tiles, and grout a good scrub before letting it sit for 10 minutes.
 Then, wet the sponge, scrub again, and rinse the areas well.
-Stand back and admire your handiwork!

-This product is very effective and is great for tackling stubborn stains!
+This product is effective for tackling stubborn stains.

 4. Toilet cleaner

-When considering switching to natural cleaning products, some people may be concerned about their ability to combat germs.
-In short, it can be difficult to ditch the bleach.
+When considering switching to natural cleaning products, some people might be concerned about their ability to combat germs.

 To make it, combine ¼ cup of baking soda, ½ cup of water, ¼ cup of washing-up liquid, ¼ cup of hydrogen peroxide, and 15 drops of tea tree oil in a spray bottle (with a wide nozzle, as it can get clogged).
 Simply squirt the mix around the toilet bowl and scrub with your brush as usual, before flushing.
 For stains in the toilet bowl, try soaking it overnight in citric acid.